bennyle890/notes-for-thought/README.md

 # Notes for Thoughts!

+Click this [link](https://notes-for-thought.herokuapp.com/) to go to my deployed Heroku site!

 ## Description

 This is a note taking app.
 You will be able to create your own notes with a header and section for you to write in.